Glogover/WSAA-coursework/assignments/README.md

 - `assignment04-github.py`
 - `assignment04-github.txt`

-This program demonstrates how to interact with the **GitHub REST API** using Python.
+This program demonstrates how to interact with the **GitHub REST API** using Python by replacing "Andrew" with "Marcin" in assignment04-github.txt.

 The script: